-For Global Pride 2020 and, as Pride Month comes to a close, Equality and Diversity Working Group (EDWG) member Daniel Hayhow introduces the first of our Rainbow Blogs aimed at educating our community about LGBTQIA+.
+For Pride Month our Equality and Diversity Working Group (EDWG) member Daniel Hayhow introduces the first of our Rainbow Blogs aimed at educating our community about LGBTQIA+.

 BOU Equality and Diversity Working Group